What makes a good survey design for Outlook?

 When you set up a signature within Outlook however, things are very different.
 In this case, the images are NOT hosted externally.
 Instead, they’re embedded within the email source itself and so images within signatures CANNOT be blocked by Outlook settings as they are integral to the email source.

-How to design surveys which work
+How to design Microsoft Outlook surveys